shanchy/Transformer-Original/README.md

 English :
 a man eats corn while talking to his son .
 ```
 The model does well on sample 1.
 Sample 2 is taken from the train set, just presented here to illustrate how well the model was able to fit to a long sentence.
-For sample, it wrongly translates orange to corn.
+For sample 3, it wrongly translates orange to corn.
 Overall, the model's translation ability is very limited and it does make a lot of mistakes for unseen sentences.
 However, taking into consideration the relatively tiny size of the model and a limited dataset size of 30k, the translation outputs of the model are impressive.